Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 Once the `data` object has been computed we will be able to create an unique hash for the document that we will set into `targetHash`:

 1. List each properties' path from the `data` object and associate its value.
 The path follows the [flatley](https://github.com/antony/flatley) path convention.
+For instance: `name`, `issuers.0.tokenRegistry`, etc.
 1. For each properties' path, compute a hash using the properties' path and value.
 To compute the hash we use [keccak256](https://en.wikipedia.org/wiki/SHA-3).
 1. Sort all the hashes from the previous step alphabetically and hash them all together: this will provide the `targetHash` of the document.
 To compute the `targetHash` we also use [keccak256](https://en.wikipedia.org/wiki/SHA-3).